Difang and Igay Duana: Musical career

+In 1993, the German band Enigma sampled a portion of a song called "Song of Joy" (palafang) recorded by Kuo Ying-nan in France, and mixed it into their song "Return to Innocence", which was then selected as the theme song for the 1996 Summer Olympic Games.
+However, Kuo Ying-nan had not authorized them to sample his song; and with the event underway, a controversy surrounding indigenous culture and copyright soon emerged.
+Ethnomusicologist Ming Li- Kuo also pointed out the conflict between the copyright system and oral tradition culture and even the inheritance of culture, as well as the potential impact on cultural development.
+Afterward, Enigma and Kuo Ying-nan reached a settlement through mediation by the Magic Stone Record Company.
+In addition, Enigma's music manager at Virgin Music Germany stated that Enigma's founder, Michael Cretu, had no intention of violating anyone's copyright.
+Kuo Ying-nan commented that as long as people knew that this song was from the Amis of Taiwan and was sung by his wife and himself, then the two of them would accept it in good part.

+In 1998, Kuo recorded his debut album Circle of Life in Taiwan with the assistance of Belgian music producer Dan Lacksman.
+It included his best-known song "Song of Joy" (palafang).
+The album sold well in Taiwan, and ranked 15th place in the IFPI.
+At the end of 1999, Kuo released his second album, Across the Yellow Earth, which the next year won him the Best Ethnic Music Album at the 11th Golden Melody Awards, and Kuo was also nominated for Best Male Singer.

 The media attention garnered by the Duanas' legal case piqued public interest in their music.
 Dan Lacksman of Deep Forest, in collaboration with Magic Stone Records and the Duanas, produced the ethnic electronica album, Circle of Life.
 The album was released in 1998 under the artist name Difang, though both Difang and Igay perform on the record.
 A second album, Across the Yellow Earth, was released in 2001.

-Deaths
+Death

 Difang died on March 29, 2002, from sepsis.
-He had struggled with diabetes for many years, and his health deteriorated significantly after he was bitten by a venomous centipede in October of the previous year.
+He had struggled with diabetes for many years, and his health deteriorated significantly after he was bitten by a centipede in October of the previous year.
 Igay died shortly thereafter, on May 16, 2002, after a lengthy battle with breast cancer.
 She had been initially diagnosed on July 8, 1996.